How to Do a Quiet Title

 Understand what quiet title means as well as when to use quiet title.
 Understand that you are passing properties on.
 You don’t want to pass on any liens that are on this property.

 So what is quiet title and what does it mean?
-Well, it’s a legal process that ensures the new buyer, that they’re getting a property free and clear of other encumbrances.
+It’s a legal process that ensures the new buyer, that they’re getting a property free and clear of other encumbrances.

 You’re not making any judgments.
-Title companies make judgments.
-Attorneys make judgments, and people on the jury make a judgment.
-We don’t want to do any of that stuff.
-We want to make sure we’re using the right people.
+Title companies, attorneys, and juries make judgments.
+We don’t want to do any of that stuff; we want to make sure we’re using the right people.

-I have a free gift for you, a special mini course that will show you how to profit with tax lien certificates and reveal the secrets of tax deed investing.
-Get your FREE gift today.
+I have a free gift for you that will show you how to profit with tax lien certificates and reveal the secrets of tax deed investing.
+Be sure to get your FREE gift today.

 When to Use Quiet Title and How to Do It

-So what did Wikipedia have to say?
+So what did Wikipedia have to say about a quiet title?
 I’m quoting: “Special legal proceeding to determine ownership of real property.”

-So they file a lawsuit when they do this.
-The quiet title people are going to do what?
+So the quiet title people are going to do what?
 What they’re going to do is they might end up filing a lawsuit.
-Now that’s pretty broad.
-So I’ll come back to that in a minute.
+Now that’s pretty broad so I’ll come back to that in a minute.

 What you really need to know is that when you go to sell, the title company for the buyer is going to say, “Is the title clear?”